 Accidents can happen at any time, and according to Ashe, they are probably more likely to happen to young people than the older generation.
 You can die from an accident while driving a car, riding a bicycle, skiing or just walking across a busy street.
 Young adults in their 20s and 30s aren’t immune to several forms of cancer, diabetes, heart disease and other illnesses that could lead to death.
 Drug and alcohol overdoses also are more likely to happen to young adults.

 “You want to buy life insurance when you’re young and healthy.
 Life insurance rates are lower.
 In fact, they’ve gone down 60 percent from 30 years ago,” said Ashe.
 “If you want until you’re dying, no one will sell it to you.”

-Failure to inform beneficiaries that you have a policy and where it is
+Mistake 11: Failure to inform beneficiaries that you have a insurance policy and where it is

 Perhaps it’s paranoia, or maybe the policyholder wants to present a beloved family member with a postmortem surprise gift.
-Whatever the reason, there are tens of thousands of life insurance policies worth millions, perhaps even billions, sitting in every state’s unclaimed properties division.
+Whatever the reason, this mistake leads to tens of thousands of life insurance policies worth millions, perhaps even billions, sitting in every state’s unclaimed properties division.
 West Virginia alone is holding 35,000 life insurance policies with a total value of about $8.8 million, according to Carolyn Atkinson, the state’s deputy director for Unclaimed Property and president of the National Association of Unclaimed Property Administrators.

 “People may not know grandfather or father or mother took out a policy and named them as beneficiary,” said Atkinson.